Physical Therapist – Outpatient

 Become part of a tradition of excellence in health care.
 In all areas, you’ll find staff members who have committed themselves to serving the community.
 They area an Equal Opportunity Employer that welcomes and encourages diversity in the workplace.

-About the area: Troy, Pa is 25 miles south of Elmira, NY near the New York State border.
+About the area: Troy, Pa is 25 miles south of Elmira, NY.
 Troy is a borough in Bradford County, Pennsylvania.
 Maple syrup is a familiar delicacy in this area.
 You an try these and many other maple marvels at the Endless Mountains Maple Festival in Troy.
 Established in 1845 in Bradford County, Troy is famous for this all-day pancake breakfast; wagon rides, demonstrations, and live entertainment make the Maple Festival a memory that really sticks with visitors.
 The Bradford County Heritage Museum offers a look at early life in the town and features a general store, exhibits, artifacts, and blacksmithing and woodworking shops.

 Back To Job Board